heruoxin/Clip-Stack/README.md

 This application is comprised of two parts:

 1. The Java code are licensed under the MIT license;
-2. All rights of other parts, include but not limited to the icons, images, and UI designs are reserved.
+2. All rights of other parts, including but not limited to the icons, images, and UI designs are reserved.

 -----